sebastienserre/matomo-backup-restore/README.md

 3. Delete uncompressed database backup file
 4. Backup Matomo's files
 5. Removing old backups
+6. Upload via rsync Over SSH to a remote host

 ## What do you need

 - **NO root access.
 Yeh!**
 - Terminal access
 - The tar extension
+- a SSH access and a second host (or an accessible NAS) to upload backup.

 ## How to use this script